Sabeena Syed

-Sabeena Syed is a Pakistani actress, model and former author.
+Sabeena Syed is a Pakistani actress, model and content creator.
 Syed started her acting career with television serials.
 Her debut show was Hum TV's romantic drama Yaqeen Ka Safar (2017).
 She made her film debut with a supporting role in Parwaaz Hai Junoon (2018).
-As an author, Syed has worked for Oxford University Press and The Express Tribune.

 Early life

 Syed was born in Moscow and raised in Karachi.
-She did her O levels at St. Patrick's Girls High School and A levels at The Lyceum School.
-She further studied Communication design at the Indus Valley School of Art and Architecture.
+She did her A levels at The Lyceum School.
+She studied Communication design at the Indus Valley School of Art and Architecture.

-Career
+Personal life

-She started her professional career as an author and worked for The Express Tribune, Brandsynario and Oxford University Press.
-She participated in opening of Gallery Art One62, exhibited at Impact II.
+Syed got engaged to actor Khaqan Shahnawaz on December 8, 2025.
+They got married on January 30, 2026.